-- The appeal is fully upheld (based on the report and written submissions alone); - The appeal cannot be decided based upon a written submission alone and a further visit is required (in principle, this judgement will only be used as a last resort). - 18.5.2 In each case, the Chair of the Appeals Committee will prepare a reasoned explanation for the Committee's verdict.
-This takes the form of a report submitted to the EQ-Arts Board by the Appeals Committee.
-Except under the most exceptional circumstances, the EQ-Arts Board will accept the verdict and recommendations of the Appeals Committee.
-Similarly, if a further visit is called for, the Board will normally endorse this. - 18.6 Outcomes of an Appeal: The result of the appeal will be communicated by the EQ-Arts Board to the institution.
-The result finally published on the EQ-Arts website will reflect the judgement after the appeal and will not record that this judgement was reached after an appeals process. - 18.6.1 Where an appeal is Rejected by the Board this decision will be final with no further recourse for a subsequent appeal. - 18.6.2 Where an appeal is partly upheld, the Appeals Committee may either decide that the strength of the institution's case is sufficient to alter the overall result or that, notwithstanding the valid points made, the overall verdict should stand.
-This decision will focus on two considerations: - Does the partial upholding of an appeal mean that a Review Team's decision, that a particular standard has been 'partially fulfilled' or 'not fulfilled', should be revised? - If so, should an overall condition arising from the original verdict be mitigated to a recommendation - or be removed?

-- 18.6.3 Where an appeal is fully upheld, this is likely to result in a change in both of the areas described above. - 18.6.4 Because an Institution may appeal against a number of outcomes or conditions in a single report then this, likewise, may result in the Appeals Committee concluding that some elements of an appeal should be rejected, others partially upheld and some to be fully upheld.
-This, in turn, will determine any changes to the overall profile of conditions (for example, in the exceptional case of an original decision not to grant accreditation, an appeals decision that reduced the overall number, or the severity, of the conditions applied would normally result in accreditation being approved subject to any remaining conditions). - 18.6.5 Exceptionally, the Appeals Committee may decide that it is unable to reach a definitive verdict based on the submitted documentation alone.
+- 19.6 Outcomes of an Appeal: The result of the appeal will be communicated by the EQ-Arts Board to the institution.
+The result finally published on the EQ-Arts website will reflect the judgement after the appeal and will not record that this judgement was reached after an appeals process. - 19.6.1 Where an appeal is Rejected by the Board this decision will be final with no further recourse for a subsequent appeal. - 19.6.2 Where an appeal is partly upheld, the Appeals Committee may either decide that the strength of the institution's case is sufficient to alter the overall result or that, notwithstanding the valid points made, the overall verdict should stand.
+This decision will focus on two considerations: - Does the partial upholding of an appeal mean that a Review Team's decision on compliance, that a particular standard has been assessed as 'substantially compliant', 'partially compliant' or 'non compliant', should be revised? - If so, should an overall condition arising from the original verdict be mitigated to a recommendation or be removed? - 19.6.3 Where an appeal is fully upheld, this is likely to result in a change in both of the areas described above. - 19.6.4 Because an Institution may appeal against a number of outcomes or conditions in a single report then this, likewise, may result in the Appeals Committee concluding that some elements of an appeal should be rejected, others partially upheld and some to be fully upheld.
+This, in turn, will determine any changes to the overall profile of conditions (for example, in the exceptional case of an original decision not to grant accreditation, an appeals decision that reduced the overall number, or the severity, of the conditions applied would normally result in accreditation being approved subject to any remaining conditions). - 19.6.5 Exceptionally, the Appeals Committee may decide that it is unable to reach a definitive verdict based on the submitted documentation alone.
 Should this occur, the Committee may recommend a fresh review visit to consider the contested elements of the Review Team's decision.
-In such instances only the substance of the appeal will be reviewed and matters previously dealt with cannot be re-opened.
+In such instances only the substance of the appeal will be reviewed and matters previously dealt with cannot be reopened.
 For an appeals visit, the Review Team will consist of three experts, none of whom was involved in the original visit and amongst whom there is an appropriate balance of expertise.
 The visit should normally take no longer than one day.
 The costs of the visit will be shared equally between the institution and EQ-Arts.
 In the light of this, the institution shall have the right to decline a visit, in which case the original decision of the Review Team will stand.